Australian rules football in Queensland: Post War Era: Queensland Football Comes of Age

 The late 1940s and early 1950s would see an era of growth.

 In 1946, Queensland defeated New South Wales for the first time in interstate football.
 Unlike the first few decades, matches during the following decades would be close between the two sides increasing the interest in the contests.

 Erwin Dornau became the first Queenslander in to play in the VFL in 1948.

 With the increasing interest in the code, Brisbane Rugby League administrators began to block access to the Brisbane Cricket Ground for proposed exhibition matches by the VFL leaving only the Brisbane Exhibition Ground for the VFL to play on.

+Prior to the establishment of the Sunshine Coast urban area and resort towns like Noosa Heads, matches were played there as early as 1952 in the original settlements of the area.
+Following an exhibition match between Yeronga Football Club and Kedron Football Club at Cooroy showgrounds that attracted an enthusiastic crowd of 650, a local league known as the "Cooroy National Football Association" was active with clubs in Cooroy, Nambour and Tewantin, however was short-lived.

-In 1952, the Brisbane Exhibition Ground hosted a VFL match between Essendon and Geelong drew 28,000 spectators and was the first official VFL match to be played under floodlights.
+In 1952, the Brisbane Exhibition Ground hosted a VFL match between Essendon and Geelong for "National Day Round" drew 28,000 spectators and was the first official VFL match to be played under floodlights.

 The first recorded women's match was played in 1955 in front of a crowd of 4,000 at Perry Park between the Brisbane Bombers and Sandgate Sirens.

 In 1955 a league was introduced to Townsville.
 Competition also began that year in Cairns and in 1957 land was purchased in Cairns for the first dedicated field and competition began there.
 In the same year a league was also introduced to Mount Isa.

 Another VFL exhibition game was played at the Brisbane Cricket Ground in 1959, attracting a large crowd.

 The code boomed at junior level during the 1950s and by 1960, with a tripling of the number of schools playing the code and more than 5,000 juniors playing across the state.

 In 1961, the first league commenced on the Gold Coast.

 In 1964 the QANFL became the Queensland Australian Football League (QAFL), a limited liability company.

 In the early 1970s, the first permanent leagues appeared on the Sunshine Coast (1970) Mackay (1970), the Darling Downs (1971), Bundaberg-Wide Bay (1971) and Rockhampton (Capricornia) (1972).